molecula/documentation/concepts/_posts/2022-11-24-data-modeling-overview.md

 {% include /concepts/data-mapping-summary.md %}

-## Part 3: create destination tables
+## Part 3: Export your data in the appropriate format

+FeatureBase Cloud users